 - Evidence proving spouses are living independently for more than a year

-- Proof relating to the failed attempts of reconciliation
+- Proof relating to the failed attempts at reconciliation

 - Income tax statements for the last 2-3 years